 Internal publications that are issued by CAMO Department shall be received by Technical Publication from the author of the publication.

-Technical Instruction Compliance (TIC) form GAM/CAMO-001 will be raised by Technical Publication, not limited to AD, SB and MPD, for further evaluation of the publications.
-Technical Publication personnel will then register using form GAM/CAMO-026 Publication Register upon receipt of all publications.
+Technical Instruction Compliance (TIC) form GAM/CAMO-001 will be raised by Technical Publication, not limited to AD, SB and MPD, for further evaluation of the publications via GAMS portal.

+For every aircraft induction into GAM-CAMO, either new or used, TIC shall be raised by Technical Publication for all Airframe and Engine AD for re-verification and re-evaluation by GAM.
+Refer TIC procedure Part 4 para.
+4.6 of this CAMP.

+Upon receipt of all publications, Technical Publication personnel will then register using form GAM/CAMO-026 Publication Register.

-The Publication Register is filed yearly for record purposesThe Publication Register is filed yearly for record purposes.
+The Publication Register is filed yearly for record purposes.

 PUBLICATION DISTRIBUTION